Bearing condition in paramotor engines

 For an explanation of what the bearing codes and suffixes mean, go to the MicroBlue Bearings reference page.
 For example, the flywheel side main bearing in a Minari 180 has a code of 6304 C3.
 This means that the bearing is a typical deep grove ball bearing (6), for medium loads (3), bore size (04), and has internal clearances greater than normal (C3).
 The bearing does not have its dimensions stamped on it so it must be measured.

-The condition of the bearings in a 2 cycle paramotor is something pilots must keep track of when their engines have more than 250 hours or so.
-Much depends on the care with which the engine was operated e.g. did the pilot use AVGAS with fully-synthetic oil or did he use Wal-Mart grade lawn mower oil with cheap gasoline loaded with ethanol?
+The condition of the bearings in a 2 cycle paramotor is something pilots must keep track of when their engines have more than 100 hours or so.
+Much depends on the care with which the engine was operated e.g. did the pilot use AVGAS or premium ethanol-free gasoline with synthetic oil or did he use lawnmower oil with cheap gasoline loaded with ethanol?
 A well-taken care of engine can easily go 500+ hours without any major overhaul i.e. when the engine case must be split and the crankshaft and main bearings replaced.

 Below is a photo of a Minari lower connecting rod bearing that was destroyed when the pilot overheated the engine.
 The entire engine had to be overhauled and all moving parts replaced, including the main bearings.

-WARNING: When bearings start to fail, they will do so quickly and can destroy the engine if not repaired.
+WARNING: When bearings start to fail, they will do so quickly and can destroy the engine if not repaired promptly.

 I attribute the long life of the lower connecting rod and main bearings in my engines due to the fact that I use the best fuels and oils I can buy and do not fly at full throttle but for only brief periods (<2 or 3 minutes).

-When you replace the upper connecting rod bearing, also carefully check the clutch connectors and springs for wear.
+When you replace the upper connecting rod bearing in the Top 80, also check the clutch connectors and springs for wear.
 For other engines, check the clutch for drag and/or noise.